-The critical audit matter communicated below is a matter arising from the current period audit of the consolidated financial statements that was communicated or required to be communicated to the audit committee and that: (1) relates to accounts or disclosures that are material to the consolidated financial statements and (2) involved our especially challenging, subjective, or complex judgment.
-The communication of a critical audit matter does not alter in any way our opinion on the consolidated financial statements, taken as a whole, and we are not, by communicating the critical audit matter below, providing separate opinions on the critical audit matter or on the accounts or disclosures to which it relates.
+The critical audit matter communicated below is a matter arising from the current period audit of the consolidated financial statements that was communicated or required to be communicated to the audit committee and that: (1) relates to accounts or disclosures that are material to the consolidated financial statements and (2) involved our especially challenging, subjective, or complex judgments.
+The communication of a critical audit matter does not alter in any way our opinion on the consolidated financial statements, taken as a whole, and we are not, by communicating the critical audit matter below, providing a separate opinion on the critical audit matter or on the accounts or disclosures to which it relates

-Evaluation of residential and SMB revenue
+Evaluation of Residential and SMB Revenue

 As discussed in Note 2 to the consolidated financial statements, the Company earns revenue from both residential and small and medium-sized business ("SMB") customers.
-This revenue is derived primarily from monthly charges of its broadband, video, and telephony services.
+This revenue is derived primarily from monthly subscription charges for its broadband, video, and telephony services.
 Revenue is recognized as the services are provided to a customer on a monthly basis.

-We identified the evaluation of residential and SMB revenue as a critical audit matter.
-Evaluating the processes and the related internal controls over residential and SMB revenue, including the number of related IT applications, required a high degree of auditor judgment.
-Specifically, obtaining an understanding of the systems, databases, and processes used in the Company's recognition of residential and SMB revenue and evaluating the related internal controls required especially challenging auditor judgment and required significant auditor effort, including specialized knowledge related to IT.
+We identified the evaluation of the sufficiency of audit evidence over residential and SMB revenue as a critical audit matter.
+Subjective auditor judgment was required in evaluating the sufficiency of audit evidence due to the number of related information technology ("IT") systems.
+Specifically, obtaining an understanding of the systems, databases, and processes used in the Company's recognition of residential and SMB revenue and evaluating the related internal controls required significant auditor effort, including specialized knowledge related to IT.